Drought-hit India's quest for water hampered by thirsty crops

 "We should make a law that you can't grow rice in areas where the water table is very low."

 Rice covers 62 percent of Punjab's area under cultivation, up from 10 percent in 1970.
-The expansion of rice has been similar in neighboring Haryana.
+The expansion of rice has been similar in neighbouring Haryana.

 Though the droughts have hit crops, India still produces more rice, wheat and sugar than it consumes, drawing accusations from the World Trade Organization that stockpiling to provide cheap grain to the poor unfairly distorts trade.